 - Faculty and staff are encouraged to report student progress in Starfish to allow for a collaborative and proactive approach to assisting undergraduates.
 At a time when many students are learning remotely, Starfish is the central place for instructors to document and share the successes or challenges a student may be encountering in a course.
 It gives instructors the ability to note areas of concern, like whether they believe their students have reliable access to technology; and other important indicators of student progress, such as absences or inadequate class participation or completion of assignments.

-- Faculty can still submit questions related to Penn State’s plans for a return to classrooms in the fall.
+- Faculty can still submit questions related to Penn State’s COVID response.
 Questions may be submitted here.

 - The University’s comprehensive “Back to State” page

 - Penn State’s Keep Teaching and Keep Working websites

 - The online archive of video messages from Penn State leaders and experts on pandemic-related news stories